vietor/node-func-queue/README.md

 Add a delegate function.
 This query will be queued for execution until `execute()` was called by the `Queue`.
 Calling `add()` on an already executing Queue has throws an Exception.

+### Queue.append(callback)

+Append a delegate function.
+This query will be append to already executing Queue.

 #### callback([...])

 The current `Queue` object is its value of `this` when it called.